Role landing page • Interior fit-out finishing

 • Skilled profiles with verifiable experience (finish level, project history, tools, references).

-• Applicants with structured documentation and predictable availability for project schedules.
+• Applicants with structured documentation and predictable availability.

-• Candidates willing to build basic German safety vocabulary (A1–A2 is often enough for briefings).
+• Willingness to learn basic German safety vocabulary (A1–A2 helps a lot).

 A day on the project